-- 3. The Charter School shall provide content aligned to grade level standards that is provided at a level of quality and intellectual challenge substantially equivalent to in-person instruction.
-For high school grade levels this shall include access to all courses offered by the Charter School for graduation and approved by the UC or CSU as creditable under the A-G admissions criteria. - 4.
-For students who participate in independent study for fifteen (15) or more days (where applicable) in a school year, the Charter School has adopted tiered reengagement strategies5 for the following pupils: - a.
-All pupils who are not generating attendance for more than 10 percent of required minimum instructional time over four continuous weeks of the Charter School's approved instructional calendar; - b.
-Pupils found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than 50 percent of the scheduled times of synchronous instruction in a school month as applicable by grade span; - c.
-Pupils who are in violation of the written agreement pursuant to Education Code Section 51747(g).
+- 0. The Charter School shall provide content aligned to grade level standards that is substantially equivalent to in-person instruction.
+For high school grade levels this shall include access to all courses offered by the Charter School for graduation and approved by the UC or CSU as creditable under the A-G admissions criteria. - 0.
+For students who participate in independent study for sixteen (16) or more days (where applicable) in a school year, the Charter School has adopted tiered reengagement strategies for the following pupils: - All pupils who are not generating attendance for more than 10 percent of required minimum instructional time over four continuous weeks of the Charter School's approved instructional calendar; - Pupils found not participatory in synchronous instructional offerings pursuant to Education Code Section 51747.5 for more than 50 percent of the scheduled times of synchronous instruction in a school month as applicable by grade span; - Pupils who are in violation of the written agreement pursuant to Education Code Section 51747(g).

-These procedures local programs intended to address chronic absenteeism, as applicable, with at least all of the following:
+These procedures shall include local programs intended to address chronic absenteeism, as applicable, with at least all of the following:

-- a.
-Verification of current contact information for each enrolled pupil; - b.
-Notification to parents or guardians of lack of participation within one (1) school day of the recording of a non-attendance day or lack of participation; - c.
-A plan for outreach from the Charter School to determine pupil needs including connection with health and social services as necessary - d.
-A clear standard for requiring a pupil-parent-educator conference to review a pupil's written agreement and reconsider the independent study program's impact on the pupil's achievement and well-being.
-This conference shall be a meeting involving, at a minimum, all parties who signed the pupil's written independent study agreement, consistent with the policies adopted pursuant to paragraph (4) of subdivision (g) of Education Code Section 51747. - 5.
-The following plan shall be in place in accordance with Education Code Section 51747(e) for synchronous instruction and live interaction:
+- Verification of current contact information for each enrolled pupil; - Notification to parents or guardians of lack of participation within one (1) school day of the recording of a non-attendance day or lack of participation; - A plan for outreach from the Charter School to determine pupil needs including connection with health and social services as necessary; - A clear standard for requiring a pupil-parent-educator conference to review a pupil's written agreement and reconsider the independent study program's impact on the pupil's achievement and well-being.
+This conference shall be a meeting involving, at a minimum, all parties who signed the pupil's written independent study agreement, consistent with the policies adopted pursuant to paragraph (4) of subdivision (g) of Education Code Section 51747.